pygumby/progfun1-course-notes/notes/week_2.md

 ### Lecture 2.7 -- Evaluation and Operators

-+  The previously introduced model of evaluation based on the term of rewriting, the so-called substitution model can be extended to model classes and objects.
++  The previously introduced model of evaluation based on term rewriting, the so-called substitution model, can be extended to model classes and objects.
 Consider the following class definition:

   ````scala
   // The list of function parameters is optional.